Photo: Shannon McGrath in her personal support worker uniform

 At the age of 45 I decided it was time to spread my wings and start a new career.
 I was tired of working a dead-end job, where I knew I couldn’t go anywhere and couldn’t move up.

-Q: Why did you choose the Personal Support Worker program?
+Q: Why did you choose the Personal Support Worker (PSW) program?

 Shannon: At first, I was thinking of doing Business Administration.
-But my Herzing advisor, Alex, suggested I consider the Personal Support Worker program instead.
+But my Herzing advisor, Alex, suggested I consider the PSW program instead.

 We talked about how I wanted to help people, and I've always been told I have a good bedside manner.
 PSW training felt like a better fit.